nicnosis/iu-courses/fa18/j363/web-syllabus.md

 ### Attendance
 Students should make a serious effort to attend every lecture.
 While attendance is not taken, I believe **attendance is the strongest guarantor of success** in this course.

 Course material is cumulative in nature and class periods are used to develop programming skills and work on projects.
-You will also miss out on quizlabs and participation activities if you miss class.
+You will also miss out on quizzes and participation activities if you miss class.

 ### Lost Data
 You are responsible for keeping backups/duplicates of your files.
 As an IU student, you should have access to a Box account.
 You can also use Google Drive or GitHub to maintain copies of your files.
 Losing your files is not an excuse for late or incomplete work.